upstash/sponsorship/README.md

 # Upstash is Sponsoring Projects

-Upstash is sponsoring open source projects to support the Redis and Kafka ecosystem as well as to increase the user base of the Upstash.
+Upstash is sponsoring open source projects to support the Redis, Kafka and Serverless ecosystem as well as to increase the user base of the Upstash.
 The projects should be: